Give Us A Call

 • Daily exercise (gentle activity helps keep joints healthy, prevents the muscle wasting associated with arthritis, and aids in maintaining a healthy weight)

-• Non-steroidal anti-inflammatories (traditional NSAIDS like Rimadyl and new targeted therapy like Galliprant)
+• Non-steroidal anti-inflammatories (traditional NSAIDs like Rimadyl and new targeted therapy like Galliprant)

 • Adjunctive analgesics (tramadol, gabapentin, amantadine)